 Microdermabrasion is a light cosmetic procedure that uses a mechanical medium for exfoliation to gently remove the outermost layer of dead skin cells from the epidermis.
 Most commonly, microdermabrasion uses two parts: an exfoliating material like crystals or diamond flakes and a machine based suction to gently lift up the skin during exfoliation.
-It is a non-invasive procedure and may be performed in-office by a trained skin care professional.
-It’s usually done to the face, chest, neck, arms or hands.
+The treatment can be performed on the face, chest, neck, arms or hands.
 Before we can understand how microdermabrasion does what it does, it’s important to understand how skin works.

 Your skin is made up of two main layers, the epidermis and the dermis.
 The epidermis is the layer closest to the outside world.
 It’s a set of dead skin cells on top of another layer of cells that are in the process of maturing.
 The topmost layer is called the stratum corneum.
 The stratum corneum mostly acts as a barrier between the outside world and the lower skin layers.
 It keeps all but the smallest molecules from getting through.